 We have so much to celebrate!
 Over the past 20 years there have been hundreds of connections made between Chicago-Kiryat Gat-Lachish-Shafir.
 Read More

 JUF’s Partnership Together (or as it’s sometimes abbreviated P2G) is a program of the Jewish Agency for Israel (a major JUF beneficiary and overseas partner) that links communities in the Diaspora with communities in Israel, mainly in Israel’s periphery of the Negev and Galil.
-Chicago has been partnered with Kiryat Gat-Lachish-Shafir, which is located in Israel’s northern Negev, for the last 22 years.
+Chicago has been partnered with Kiryat Gat-Lachish-Shafir, which is located in Israel’s northern Negev, for the last 23 years.
 Through this partnership over $30 million of funding from JUF’s annual campaign has been allocated to projects that promote the region’s development, improve the quality of life for its residents and connects them with Chicago Jewry through “people to people” programs.
-This year $900,000 will be allocated to the region through JUF’s Partnership Together.
-Below are the programs that received an allocation in FY18.
+This year $1,000,000 was allocated to the region through JUF’s Partnership Together.
+Below are the programs that received an allocation in FY19.

 Mifne for Ultra-Orthodox Families